mynar7/blog/content/blog/css-only-menus/index.md

 As soon as I added a few links to my header, I began to run out of room on smaller screens.
 My site had to look good on mobile, so I was left with a choice:

-1. Use Bootstrap and include a bunch of JavaScript/jQuery, or
+1. Use Bootstrap menus and include a bunch of JavaScript/jQuery on the page, or
 1. Use fewer links

 I've made that choice many times since then, assuming that those were the only options when building navigation menus.